dathere/datapusher-plus/README.md

 > ℹ️ **NOTE:** qsv is a general purpose CSV data-wrangling toolkit that gets regular updates.
 To update to the latest version, just run
-`sudo qsv`/`sudo qsvlite` and it will check the repo for the latest version and update as required.
+`sudo qsv`/`sudo qsvlite`/`sudo qsvdp` and it will check the repo for the latest version and update as required.

-Copy `datapusher/settings.py` to a new file like `settings_local.py` and modify your configuration as required.
+Copy `datapusher/config.py` to a new file like `config_local.py` and modify your configuration as required.
 Make sure to create the `datapusher` PostgreSQL user (see [DataPusher+ Database Setup](#DataPusher+_Database_Setup)).

+    cd datapusher
-    cp datapusher/settings.py settings_local.py
+    cp config.py config_local.py
-    nano settings_local.py
+    nano config_local.py

 Run DataPusher+:

-    export JOB_CONFIG=$(realpath settings_local.py)
-    python datapusher/main.py
+    python3 datapusher/main.py datapusher/config_local.py

 By default, DataPusher+ should be running at the following port:

     http://localhost:8800/

-## Production deployment
+## Production deployment (WIP)

 These instructions assume you already have CKAN installed on this server in the